 - Temple of the Sacred Tooth Relic

-This morning we visit the old royal city of Kandy, nestled between green hills at an altitude of 500 metres.
+Mid-morning we return to Kandy to visit the old royal city, nestled between green hills at an altitude of 500 metres.
 At its very centre lies a small artificial lake and the palace of the last Singhalese king, which has become a temple and the holiest shrine in Sri Lanka.

 Kandy is popularly known as Senkadagalapura.
 The patronage of the Sinhala kings enabled the Dinahala culture to flourish for more than two thousand five hundred years, until the occupation of Sri Lanka by the British in 1815.
 It is also the site of the Temple of the Tooth Relic (the sacred tooth of the Buddha), which is a famous pilgrimage site.
 Available historical records suggest that Senkadagalapura was established by the King Wickramabahu III (1357-1374).
 The present name, ‘Kandy’, is an anglicised version of Kanda Uda Rata (‘the land of mountains’) and originated in the colonial era.